 We found 9 neurologists who accept Humana HMO Premier near Silver Spring, MD.

-Dr. Yash Mehndiratta is a physician who specializes in neurophysiology, neurology (brain & spinal cord disease), and sleep medicine.
-Clinical interests for Dr. Mehndiratta include sleep disorders, stroke, and neurological disorders.
-He honors Humana HMO, Humana Bronze, Humana Catastrophic, and more.
-He graduated from Maulana Azad Medical College.
+Dr. Yash Mehndiratta specializes in neurophysiology, neurology (brain & spinal cord disease), and sleep medicine.
+His clinical interests include sleep disorders, stroke, and neurological disorders.
+Dr. Mehndiratta is affiliated with Howard County General Hospital.
+He studied medicine at Maulana Azad Medical College.
 For his professional training, Dr. Mehndiratta completed a residency program at a hospital affiliated with Medical University of South Carolina.
 He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.

 Dr. David Moore is a physician who specializes in vascular neurology.
 He honors several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
 Dr. Moore studied medicine at the University of Liverpool Faculty of Medicine.
 He is affiliated with Holy Cross Hospital.
 He is accepting new patients.

 Dr. Edward Urban works as a neurophysiologist and neurologist.
 Dr. Urban graduated from Emory University School of Medicine.
 He is an in-network provider for Coventry, United Healthcare HSA, and United Healthcare HMO, as well as other insurance carriers.